 - Strategic decision-making is governed by the IJB's key constitutional documents including the Integration Scheme, standing orders, scheme of administration, scheme of delegation to officers and financial regulations; - The IJB's purpose and vision are outlined in the IJB Strategic Plan.
-Regular progress reports on the delivery of Strategic Plan priorities were provided to the IJB. - The Performance Management Strategy focuses very firmly on embedding a performance management culture throughout the IJB.
-Regular reporting to Board Members takes place; - The IJB has adopted a 'Code of Conduct' for all of its Board Members and employees, a register of interests is in place for all Board members and senior officers; - The IJB has in place a development programme for all Board Members; - The IJB has established 3 locality planning forums, reflecting the previously agreed local planning areas; - Financial management arrangements conform to the governance requirements of the CIPFA statement: 'The Role of the Chief Financial Officer in Local Government (2010)'.
-Arrangements include a robust financial planning framework.
+Regular progress reports on the delivery of Strategic Plan priorities were provided to the IJB; The arrangements for future Strategic Planning have been agreed by the IJB including the role of the Strategic Planning Group. - The Performance Management Strategy focuses very firmly on embedding a performance management culture throughout the IJB.
+Regular reporting to Board Members takes place; - The IJB has adopted a 'Code of Conduct' for all of its Board Members and employees, a register of interests is in place for all Board members and senior officers; - The IJB has in place a development programme for all Board Members. - The IJB has established 3 locality planning forums, reflecting the previously agreed local planning areas; - Financial management arrangements conform to the governance requirements of the CIPFA statement: 'The Role of the Chief Financial Officer in Local Government (2010)'.
+Arrangements include a robust financial planning framework and has established a Budget Review Group to ensure scrutiny of investment and disinvestment proposals. - The role of the Executive Management Team has been strengthened. - Increased Clinical Leadership capacity has been established.